 Denver Vintage Jazz Festival is THREE days of world-class music held in the Mile-High City of Denver, Colorado and expecting a record crowd of over 600 dancers and listeners.

-This 3-story venue and early-era throwback party appeal is unrivaled in Denver.
+This early-era throwback party appeal is unrivaled in Denver located in the Denver Performing Arts Complex.
 Our one-of-a-kind Vintage festival focuses primarily on vintage jazz and blues of the 1930’s & 1940’s.
-Each room in the venue features a spacious dance floor, and there are swing dance classes available for all levels of dancers from internationally renowned instructors during the daytime hours through our sister event Lindy on the Rocks.
+Each venue features a spacious dance floor, and there are swing dance classes available for all levels of dancers from internationally renowned instructors during the daytime hours through our sister event Lindy on the Rocks.

 We mix in locals along with top name bands, to help bolster the local music economy, and employ/educate local musicians on playing this style of music.